zhangguanghuib/NewCommerceSDK/Solution/PriceEngine_ContosoTradeAgreementCalculator/readme.md

       }
   }
 ```
-3. Then only the CommerceRuntime.dll will be put into this folder:
+3. Then only the CommerceRuntime.dll will be put into this folder and also in
+4. K:\AosService\WebRoot\bin
   <img width="804" alt="image" src="https://github.com/zhangguanghuib/NewCommerceSDK/assets/14832260/e7ae9b2d-f0d1-4826-bf2b-25d96d3228bf">

-4. When we you debug you can see the custome calculator will be called: <br/>
+5. When we you debug you can see the custome calculator will be called: <br/>

-5. Finally,  you will find it works:
+6. Finally,  you will find it works:
    ![image](https://github.com/zhangguanghuib/NewCommerceSDK/assets/14832260/f9b73705-cc50-4fbc-b6f9-cdec2f765694)

    ![image](https://github.com/zhangguanghuib/NewCommerceSDK/assets/14832260/9328629c-0b41-4b85-a004-b877fa6b62a5)